 Mario Morrow Sr.

-He has consulted and advised some of our highest profiled politicians.
-He is worked both sides of the political spectrum.
+He has consulted and advised some of our highest profiled politicians on both sides of the political spectrum.
 Former clients include: Detroit City Council Member Gil Hill, the late Dr. Charles C. Vincent, Wayne County Community College Board of Trustee Frank Hayden, State Representatives Martha Scott and the late Jackie Vaughan III, Wayne County Clerk Teola Hunter, Former Detroit School Board Members Larry Patrick, David Olmstead, Mary Blackmon, Penny Bailer, and Judge Paula Humphries, Judge Kurtis Wilder, and the Governor Jennifer M. Granholm to name a few.